 Teachers and Lecturers weaknesses as a Factor that affects Nigeria Education

-When teachers and lectures, who train the students on what to do are weak, the institution becomes a failed project.
+When teachers and lecturers, who train the students on what to do are weak, the institution becomes a failed project.
 Yes!
 It becomes a real failed project because those who are guiding the students do not even know the path they, themselves, are to follow.
 The lecturers and teachers in many institutions are still making use of outdated textbooks to teach Nigerian students.
-Taking Biology for instance, the old name of Carbon (IV) Oxide is Carbon dioxide.
+Taking Biology, for instance, the old name of Carbon (IV) Oxide is Carbon dioxide.
 This old name is no longer invoke, but it is sad to hear that many instructors in institutions in Nigeria are still making use of it.
-Again, in technological related courses, lecturers and teachers are still teaching the students on old technology without being updated on the recent and new ones.
+Again, in technologically related courses, lecturers and teachers are still teaching the students on old technology without being updated on the recent and new ones.

 Unqualified Instructors: Instructors in this context can be teachers or lecturers, who instruct students in schools and universities respectively.
 The problem with unqualified teachers is rampant in primary and secondary schools in the country.
 Most schools that are owned by private instead of government employ 'cheap products' to teach students in order to maximize profit.
 They (private proprietors) know that it will be expensive for them to get and pay qualified teachers and because of this go for the unqualified.
 What do you think will be the kind of service an unqualified teacher can give?
 In tertiary institutions, a similar thing is obtainable as Head of Departments, Deans and Vice Chancellors employ those that are related to them whether qualified or not.
-It is one of the reasons why many Nigeria universities are turning into family business.
-The system of 'if your father, mother, uncle, nice, nephew, aunt or cousin is not a staff in this institution you will not be employee' is growing wing from day-to-day in the country.
-When university forget about quality lecturers and employ because of relationship, the quality of training given to students becomes weak.
+It is one of the reasons why many Nigeria universities are turning into a family business.
+The system of 'if your father, mother, uncle, niece, nephew, aunt or cousin is not a staff in this institution you will not be employee' is growing wing from day-to-day in the country.
+When University forgets about quality lecturers and employ because of relationship, the quality of training given to students becomes weak.